Pastel: Protection of pastel paintings

 For these reasons, some pastelists avoid the use of a fixative except in cases where the pastel has been overworked so much that the surface will no longer hold any more pastel.
 The fixative will restore the "tooth" and more pastel can be applied on top.
 It is the tooth of the painting surface that holds the pastels, not a fixative.
 Abrasive supports avoid or minimize the need to apply further fixative in this way.
-SpectraFix, a modern casein fixative available premixed in a pump misting bottle or as concentrate to be mixed with alcohol, is not toxic and does not darken or dull pastel colors.
-However, SpectraFix takes some practice to use because it's applied with a pump misting bottle instead of an aerosol spray can.
-It is easy to use too much SpectraFix and leave puddles of liquid that may dissolve passages of color; also it takes a little longer to dry than conventional spray fixatives between light layers.

 Glassine (paper) is used by artists to protect artwork which is being stored or transported.
 Some good quality books of pastel papers also include glassine to separate pages.

 Techniques

 Pastel techniques can be challenging since the medium is mixed and blended directly on the working surface, and unlike paint, colors cannot be tested on a palette before applying to the surface.
 Pastel errors cannot be covered the way a paint error can be painted out.
 Experimentation with the pastel medium on a small scale in order to learn various techniques gives the user a better command over a larger composition.

 Pastels have some techniques in common with painting, such as blending, masking, building up layers of color, adding accents and highlighting, and shading.
 Some techniques are characteristic of both pastels and sketching mediums such as charcoal and lead, for example, hatching and crosshatching, and gradation.
 Other techniques are particular to the pastel medium.